 If you’re learning about the investing world, you might come across the term ‘index funds’ as they are an extremely popular way to invest these days.

 Investing powerhouses like Warren Buffett and Tony Robbins wholeheartedly recommend investing in index funds.
-In fact, LeBron James recently asked Warren Buffet for investing advice on CNBC, and Warren Buffett said James couldn’t go wrong with investing in them for 30 or 40 years.
+In fact, LeBron James recently asked Buffet for investing advice on CNBC, and Buffett said James couldn’t go wrong with investing in them for 30 or 40 years.